 - a.
 Stocking: The forest stands must be thinned in accordance with the species components as follows: - 1.
 Pure pine stands shall be thinned to a range of 50-75 square feet of basal area; - 2.
-Mixed conifer stands shall be thinned to an average of 75 square feet of basal area; and, - 3.
-True fir forest stands shall be thinned to a range of 75-90 square feet of basal area. - b.
-Understory: Smaller diameter trees shall be thinned so as to be below the level that provides a fire ladder into larger diameter trees. - c.
+Mixed conifer stands shall be thinned to an average of 75 square feet of basal area; and,

+- 3. True fir forest stands shall be thinned to a range of 75-90 square feet of basal area. - b.
+Understory: Trees in the understory shall be thinned so as to be below the level that provides a fire ladder into larger diameter trees. - c.
+Limbing: All trees must be limbed 6-15 feet from the ground to the drip line. - d.
 Brush Components: Brush components consisting of native flammable vegetation shall be removed according to the site's land capability and fire characteristics.
-Brush removal shall consist of a range of actions, from complete removal, to creation of mosaics, depending on the site characteristics, slope, aspect, brush flammability characteristics and proximity to structures, roads and trails.

-d.
-Logging slash: Logging slash over the entire parcel shall be chipped, or pile burned, hauled away or mechanically treated where appropriate and authorized to reduce fuel load on the parcel.
+Brush removal shall consist of a range of actions, from complete removal to creation of mosaics, depending on the site characteristics, slope, aspect, brush flammability characteristics and proximity to structures, roads, and trails. - e.
+Logging slash: Logging slash over the entire parcel shall be chipped, or pile burned, hauled away or mechanically treated where appropriate and authorized to reduce fuel load on the parcel. - f.
+Transformers and Utility Boxes: All ground-level transformers or other utility boxes that may cause a spark must be kept free a distance ranging of 3 feet to 5 feet and clear of all highly flammable vegetation and ground fuels as determined by the District. - g.
+Firewood: All firewood stored must: - i. have sufficient clearance so as not to convey fire to the surrounding vegetation; - ii. maintain a minimum 10 feet of ground clearance down to mineral soil; and - iii. not be located under a tree canopy. - iv.
+Maintain the minimum 30 feet distance from any structure on neighboring property.

 Section 6.
-New Development.
+Development.